sourcegraph/handbook/content/departments/engineering/job-fair.md

 ### Roles and responsibilities

-TPMs are responsible for coordinating the cycle:sending calendar invites, reminders, organizing job fair meetings).
-PMs are responsible for the overal quality level of PR-FAQs (clear success criteria).
+- TPMs are responsible for coordinating the cycle: sending calendar invites, reminders, organizing job fair meetings).
+- PMs are responsible for the overal quality level of PR-FAQs (clear success criteria).
+- The prioritization team (PM/EMs/HoX/VPEng) are responsible for prioritization and staffing

 ## Submitting to the roadmap